Geraldine Hakewill (Ms Fisher’s MODern Murder Mysteries) to present the 26th Scarlet Stiletto Awards

 Sisters in Crime is delighted to announce that Geraldine Hakewill, star of Ms Fisher’s MODern Murder Mysteries and Wanted, will present its 26th Scarlet Stiletto Awards for best short stories – 6 for 6.30pm Saturday 23 November at South Melbourne’s Rising Sun Hotel.

-This year, 192 short stories written by Australian women compete for $10,060 in prize money.
+This year, 185 short stories written by Australian women compete for $10,060 in prize money.
 The first-prize winner will also take home a spectacular scarlet stiletto trophy.
+Click here for details of the shortlist.

 Geraldine Hakewill grew up reading Agatha Christie, Sherlock Holmes and Kerry Greenwood’s Phryne Fisher mysteries.
 She graduated to co-starring with Rebecca Gibney in three series of Wanted and the title role of Peregrine Fisher in Ms Fisher’s MODern Murder Mysteries.
 A companion piece to the original 1920s’ series, the new series jumps forward to 1964, where Peregrine Fisher bursts into the Adventuresses’ Club in Melbourne as the members mourn Phryne’s presumed death in a plane crash in New Guinea.
 Geraldine describes her character as “the love child of Miss Marple and James Bond”.